Our Trust

 Trustee

-Andrew is partner at Brookfields Lawyers where he practices in the area of resource management and environmental law.
+Andrew is partner at Brookfields Lawyers where he practises in the area of resource management and environmental law.
 He is a dedicated "foodie" and appreciates the benefits of fresh produce, simply prepared and shared with family and friends.

 Katherine Turner